fable-network/wardrobe/src/charts/ColumnChart/ColumnChart.md

 />
 ```

-With a lot of data points:
+With a lot of data points and `allowUpdate` prop on:

 ```jsx
 <ColumnChart